-I’m not suggesting that traditional publishing (selling your rights to a publisher who then prints, publishes, and distributes authors’ books) is no good, archaic, or a bad choice; just that, years ago, it was your only real choice in how to publish a book.
+I’m not suggesting that traditional publishing (selling your rights to a publisher who then prints, publishes, and distributes authors’ books) is no good, archaic, or a bad choice; just that, years ago, it was your only real choice in publishing a book.

 Someone might want to publish a book in order to share a great idea.
 While another may want to save another person from the unnecessary turmoil that they themselves went through.
 Still another may want to teach others how to do something that will improve their health or their lives in general.

-The motivation behind a book idea, the thing that drives some people to publish their book, can be profit.
-Or maybe they are driven by a burning desire to help others.
-Yet others will only seek fame.
-Still others will have a combination of motivations.
+The motivation behind a book idea, the thing that drives some people to publish their book, can be profit, or maybe they are driven by a burning desire to help others.
+Some will only seek fame, and others will have a combination of motivations.

 The book is your vehicle to getting published.
 Choose carefully.
 It must be HIGH QUALITY and FINE TUNED.